 And while the medium of the exhibition is fashion and adornment, the brilliance of its execution is that we now have a genuine representation of Indigenous American culture in public space.
 The exhibition is currently on display at the Smithsonian National Museum of the American Indian in lower Manhattan.

-To learn more about Jamie Okuma, Kristen Dorsey, and Patricia Michaels, keep scrolling until you see “Haute-Mind Radio” on the bottom left side of the webpage.
+To learn more about Jamie Okuma, Kristen Dorsey, and Patricia Michaels, listen to my interviews with the designers on “Haute-Mind Radio” (on the left side of the webpage).
 The interviews originally aired during the “Arts & Answers” segment on WKCR.

 Writer / Guest Host : Ashley Rabin